EKarasevnl/DC2-Group-18/README.md

 ### Usage

-Ensure that the required data files (barnet.csv, barnet.geojson, hou01tables2021.xlsx, sunlight_updated.csv).
+Ensure that the folder containing the required data files is present in the same directory as the code file.

 Install the necessary dependencies (pandas, geopandas, matplotlib, folium, geojson, xgboost, shapely, scikit-learn, numpy).